CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches

-**README last updated on 16-Feb-2023**
+**README last updated on 17-Mar-2023 with the release of Loop 3.2.0**

-You are in the correct place if you want to apply LoopPatches to the released Loop 3.0.0 version.
+You are in the correct place if you want to apply LoopPatches to the released Loop 3.2.0 version.

 * **Users of development branches of Loop should use the dev branch of LoopPatches**